Lokankara/Quiz/src/main/resources/quiz-set_3.md

 ---

-## 19. Which EC2 purchase option is best for workloads that cannot tolerate interruption?
+## 19. Which EC2 purchase answers is best for workloads that cannot tolerate interruption?

 - Spot Instances
 - On-Demand Instances